wagnerdylan/PsyCron/docs/Notes.md

 ## Implementation
 ### PsyRail

-- Timed rails should keep a delta from last instruction executed, increment every time execute() is called
+- Timed rails should keep a the time to be executed.
+-